Uma-Mahesvari/Data-Analytics/README.md

 **Excel Mastery:** The repository starts with a focus on Excel, covering fundamental to advanced features.
 Excel serves as the foundation for data manipulation, analysis, and visualization, providing a solid base for more advanced analytics tools.

 **Python Scripting:** Embracing the versatility of Python, I am progressing through the essentials of data manipulation, statistical analysis, and visualization using libraries such as Pandas, NumPy, and Matplotlib.
-Jupyter Notebooks will be included to showcase practical implementations and insights.
+Google Colab Notebooks will be included to showcase practical implementations and insights.

 **SQL Proficiency:** A dedicated section in the repository details my journey in mastering SQL for efficient database querying and manipulation.
 From basic SELECT statements to complex JOIN operations, the goal is to acquire a strong command of database management.